bcprescott/bcprescott.github.io/_posts/2021-03-30-Project-Crashing.md

 $$E_{12} <=$$ _project deadline requirement (in days)_

 $$E_1 = 0$$ <span style="color:blue">states the first task has an occurence of zero, as it is just starting the project</span>

+Now that we have our mathematical formulation we can move into writing this in Python.
+Below is the Python code for this problem, using Gurobi, and with some comments for clarification purposes.